DevMountain/react-drills/README.md

 </details>
 </br>

+### Question #6

-8. Create an app that displays your to-do list.
+Create an app that displays your to-do list.
 You will need two components, your App component and a Todo component.
 Pass individual to-do items as props to the Todo component.
     - To-do list on App component state.
     - Todo component renders 1 to-do item.